LUKAS1272/sortingAlgos/README.md

 **Time Complexity**: O(n log n) (average and worst)
 **In-Place?**: Yes (no extra array needed aside from the heap structure in-place)

+**Positives**:
+- Consistent O(n log n) performance.
+- Does not require additional memory.

+**Negatives**:
+- Not stable (does not preserve the order of equal elements).
+- Slower than Quick Sort for practical datasets.

+---

+## Radix Sort
+1. **Determine** the number of digits (d) of the largest element in the list.
+2. **Iterate** through each digit position starting from the least significant digit (LSD) to the most significant digit (MSD).
+3. **Sort** the list at each digit position using a **stable** sorting method (often Counting Sort).
+4. **Repeat** for the next digit position until all digit positions have been processed.

+**Time Complexity**: O(n * d), where d is the number of digits.
+In practical terms, often approximated as O(n log n) if d is proportional to log of the maximum value.
+**In-Place?**: No (requires additional data structures, such as the array used in each Counting Sort step)

+**Positives**:
+- Very efficient for large datasets with small digit ranges.
+- Performance is not dependent on comparisons, making it faster for specific inputs.

+**Negatives**:
+- Requires additional memory for intermediate sorting.
+- Limited to integer or fixed-format data (e.g., strings of equal length).